About

 A picture of me, Bryce, holding my dog jackie next to a statue of a dog's head, all of us looking in the same direction

 I’m Bryce, a full-stack software engineer, living in Boston, MA.
-I currently work for the IRS.
+I currently work for the IRS in the Applications Development office, Customer Service Domain.
 My mission is to make technology that works better for people.

 You can find my resumé here.